Updated on: 11/25/2019

 Family of the two that were killed in their car, the two killed in the cabin of the crane and those injured on the ground as well all have legal recourse to pursue damages against those responsible for the accident on the construction site.

 The citations provide a clear picture of exactly which parties hold an amount of responsibility for the accident as well as including an abundance of evidence and expertise that would otherwise be incumbent on the victim and their representation to gather.

 While the public nature of this accident and the citations does much of the work on behalf of the victims and their representation in terms of proving liability, determining a value of damages and presenting said claims in settlement talks or in front of a jury.

 The L&I citations provide a roadmap for liability, but the $107,000 in fines is not representative of damages that could exceed far beyond that amount for all parties injured in this accident.

 With the help of an experienced attorney victims of accidents like this one can achieve a more complete recovery with the strong guidance and advocacy from their attorney on their side.

 While discussing a settlement with insurance, experienced attorneys like the team at Davis Law Group know how to negotiate with the other side and won’t let their insurance company take advantage of their client.

 Throughout negotiations an attorney will be working on building your case in preparation for the possibility that negotiations will fail, and the case will need to go to trial.

 Davis Law Group has represented victims from multiple high-profile cases like the crane collapse and has a proven track record of getting victims the recoveries they deserve whether through a settlement before trial, or in court.

-If you or a loved one was injured in an accident and think you could use a team of Professional Accident and Wrongful Death Attorneys like Davis Law Group on your side, call 206-727-4000 or use the chat or contact options on this page to request a free case evaluation today.
+If you or a loved one was injured in an accident and think you could use a team of wrongful death attorneys like Davis Law Group on your side, call 206-727-4000 or use the chat or contact options on this page to request a free case evaluation today.